openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 Use the following examples to base your setup on to save some time if you wish to use textual config.

-NOTE: If you used PaperUI to create the camera thing instead of textual config, you will need to ensure the 001 is replaced with the cameras UID which may look like "0A78687F" or the IP address without the dots if it was found with auto discovery.
+NOTE: If you used the UI to create the camera thing instead of textual config, you will need to ensure the 001 is replaced with the cameras UID which may look like "0A78687F" or the IP address without the dots if it was found with auto discovery.

 Replace AMCREST or HIKVISION with the name of the supported thing type you are using as all cameras use consistant naming of channels and configs so changing between them is easy.